Hungarian Revolution of 1956: Hungary

 In the immediate aftermath, many thousands of Hungarians were arrested.
-Eventually, 26,000 of these were brought before the Hungarian courts, 22,000 were sentenced and imprisoned, 13,000 interned, and 229 executed.
+Eventually, 26,000 of these were brought before the Hungarian courts, 22,000 were sentenced and imprisoned, 13,000 were interned, and 229 were executed.
 Approximately 200,000 fled Hungary as refugees.
-Former Hungarian Foreign Minister Géza Jeszenszky estimated 350 were executed.
+Many resettled in Austria in the winter of 1956.
+These were helped by CARE, an international relief organization.
+CARE provided refugees with welcome kits consisting of pajamas, knitting tools, school supplies, food, and water.
+The U.S. Department of Agriculture worked with CARE to use military vessels to transport over 500,000 packages to Vienna, where the Red Cross distributed supplies to refugees.
+Hungarian refugees of the conflict were resettled across 37 different countries, with most going to Austria.
+Former Hungarian Foreign Minister Géza Jeszenszky estimated that 350 were executed.
 Sporadic resistance and strikes by workers' councils continued until mid-1957, causing economic disruption.
 By 1963, most political prisoners from the 1956 Hungarian Revolution had been released.

 With most of Budapest under Soviet control by 8 November, Kádár became Prime Minister of the "Revolutionary Worker-Peasant Government" and General Secretary of the Hungarian Communist Party.
 Few Hungarians rejoined the reorganised Party, its leadership having been purged under the supervision of the Soviet Praesidium, led by Georgy Malenkov and Mikhail Suslov.
 Although Party membership declined from 800,000 before the uprising to 100,000 by December 1956, Kádár steadily increased his control over Hungary and neutralised dissenters.
 The new government attempted to enlist support by espousing popular principles of Hungarian self-determination voiced during the uprising, but Soviet troops remained.
 After 1956 the Soviet Union severely purged the Hungarian Army and reinstituted political indoctrination in the units that remained.
 In May 1957, the Soviet Union increased its troop levels in Hungary and by treaty Hungary accepted the Soviet presence on a permanent basis.